networktocode/jdiff/docs/usage.md

       - `in-range: [20, 70]`: check if value is in range between 20 and 70

-4. `not-range`: Check if the value of a specified element is outside of a given numeric range.
+4. `not-in-range`: Check if the value of a specified element is outside of a given numeric range.
-        - `not-range: [5, 40]`: checks if value is not in range between 5 and 40
+      - `not-in-range: [5, 40]`: checks if value is not in range between 5 and 40

 #### `bool` Operators